 Explanation of Loan Terms

 A loan’s term can refer to several things.
-In most cases, the term is one of the following:
+In most cases, the term is either:

-- How long the loan will last if you only make the required minimum payments each month
+- How long the loan will last if you make the required minimum payments each month

 Time as Loan Term

-The first example is about time: How long will the loan last (until it is completely paid off with regular payments)?
-It can last for its entire term.
+The first example is about time: How long will the loan last until it is completely paid off with regular payments?
+The time it takes to eliminate debt is a loan’s term.
 Loans may be short-term loans or long-term loans.

-A loan’s term may be easy to identify.
-For example, a 30-year fixed rate mortgage has a term of 30 years.
+In some cases, the term is easy to identify.
+For example, a 30-year fixed-rate mortgage has a term of 30 years.
 Auto loans often have 5 or 6-year terms, although other options are available (auto loans are often quoted in months, such as 60-month loans).
 However, loans can last for any length of time that a lender and borrower are willing to agree on.

-Why It Matters: A loan’s term is important: it affects your monthly payment and your total interest costs.
-A longer term means you’ll pay less each month, so it’s tempting to take loans with the longest term available (for example, you might be drawn to the 72-month loan instead of the 60-month loan).
-However, a longer term also means you’ll pay more in interest charges over the life of that loan.
-In other words, you’ll pay more for whatever you’re buying (the price tag doesn’t change, but the amount you pay does).
+Why It Matters: A loan’s term affects your monthly payment and your total interest costs (among other things).
+A longer term means you pay less each month, so it’s tempting to choose loans with the longest term available.
+For example, you might think a 72-month loan is more

 Loan Periods: Loan periods are also related to time, but they aren’t the same as your term.
-Depending on how the language is used, a period might be the shortest period of time between monthly payments or interest charge calculations.
-In many cases, that’s one month.
+Depending on the specifics of your loan, a period might be the shortest period of time between monthly payments or interest charge calculations.
+In many cases, that’s one month or one day.
 For example, you might have a loan with an annual rate of 12%, but the periodic (or monthly) rate is 1%.

 Terms and Conditions of a Loan

-Loan terms can also be the characteristics of your loan, which are described in your loan agreement.
-When you borrow money, you and your lender agree to certain things which are the "terms" of your loan.
-They’ll provide a sum of money, you’ll repay according to an agreed upon schedule, and if something goes wrong each of you has rights and responsibilities that are listed in the loan agreement.
+Loan terms can also be the characteristics of your loan, which your loan agreement describes.
+When you borrow money, you and your lender agree to specific conditions—the "terms" of your

-Prepayment Penalties: Cutting your interest costs is often a good idea.
-If you can pay off your debt faster than is required, you’ll avoid wasting money.
+Prepayment Penalties: Minimizing interest costs is often wise.
+If you can pay off your debt faster than is required, you lose less to interest charges.
 Find out if there’s any penalty for paying off loans early or making extra payments.
-Especially when it comes to high-cost loans like credit cards, paying more than the minimum is wise.
+Especially when it comes to high-cost loans like credit cards, paying more than the minimum is smart.